 A woman in Wisconsin allegedly set her sleeping husband on fire, leaving him with severe injuries in a domestic violence-related incident, police said.

-Around 4 a.m.
-June 2, police responded to a Milwaukee home, where they found a man suffering second- and third-degree burns.
+Around 4 in the morning, police responded to a Milwaukee home, where they found a man suffering second- and third-degree burns.

-The victim told responding officers his wife, Tuhonsty Marie Smith, who he has been in a relationship for over eight years, had been acting strangely in recent months, according to a criminal complaint, WDJT-TV reported.
+The victim told responding officers his wife, Tuhonsty Marie Smith, who he had been in a relationship with for over eight years, had been acting strangely for months, according to a criminal complaint, WDJT-TV reported.

 The victim claimed Smith allegedly appeared to be overmedicating with her prescription drugs and she had sprayed spray paint in the basement, although he stated he wasn’t sure if she was huffing its purpose.